 There are many excellent products available, but be sure to choose a finish that penetrates the surface of the wood for a long-lasting finish, rather than one that risks forming a film.
 For woods intending to be used outdoors, we’d recommend a product from the Owatrol range.

-- Owatrol Seasonite — this product is specially designed for wood in its first year of use to prevent damage associated with excess moisture.
+- Owatrol Seasonite: This product is specially designed for wood in its first year of use to prevent damage associated with excess moisture.
 A water-based, colourless treatment, it prepares the wood for a recoating after around 6–12 months of weathering with another finish.
 A great solution for that first sealant application.

-- Owatrol H4 Wood — this is a hydrophobic (water repellent) finish that will seal the wood from water.
+- Owatrol H4 Wood: This is a hydrophobic (water repellent) finish that will seal the wood from water.
 This product is completely clear, having no immediate impact on the colour of the wood.
 When used outdoors, it will allow the wood to weather naturally to a silvery-grey, whilst protecting from water damage like splitting, cracking and warping.
 Perfect for those who want the natural, on-trend grey rustic look.

-- Owatrol Textrol HES — this is a powerful, penetrating oil-based sealant for wood.
+- Owatrol Textrol HES: This is a powerful, penetrating oil-based sealant for wood.
 This product is available in a range of shades depending on your aesthetic preference.
 It provides a matt-sheen oil finish.

-- Owatrol Aquadecks — a penetrating, water-based finish that provides a long-lasting protection against moisture by saturating and stabilising the wood.
+- Owatrol Aquadecks: A penetrating, water-based finish that provides a long-lasting protection against moisture by saturating and stabilising the wood.
 It is suitable for new or weathered wood and, like Textrol, is available in a range of tints and leaves a rich, matt finish.

 All of these products can be applied to dry wood with a brush, roller or airless sprayer, but if time permits, we’d always recommend a brush for the best results and most even application.
 Allow the wood to dry completely and be sure to check the product manufacturer’s guidelines during the entire treatment process.